Frequently asked questions

 What challenges do you support?

-Clients seek support for:
+Clients often seek therapy services for:

-• ADHD & executive functioning
+ADHD and executive functioning challenges

-• Identity development
+Identity development and self-understanding

 Do you specialize in ADHD or executive functioning support?